-Answering "What Is Your Dream Job?"
-In An Interview
+3 Example Answers To "What Is Your Dream Job?"
+Interview Question

 When in an interview and the hiring manager asks you, “What is your dream job?” you might be thrown off a little.
 How do you answer this question?
 Is this a trick question?
 We’re going to cover why the interviewer is asking you this and how to answer.